zakaziko99/assets-bootstrap-sass-bower-gulp/README.md

 ```
 #### Prerequisites

-To use Bootstrap SASS & jQuery, your project requires the following major dependencies:
+To use `Bootstrap SASS` & `jQuery`, your project requires the following major dependencies:

 - Node.js, used to run JavaScript tools from the command line.
 - npm, the node package manager, installed with Node.js and used to install Node.js packages.